Branch stacking

-Branch stacking is a term used in Australian politics to describe the act of recruiting or signing up members for a local branch of a political party for the principal purpose of influencing the outcome of internal preselection of candidates for public office, or of inordinately influencing the party's policy.
+In Australian politics, branch stacking is the act of recruiting or signing up members for a local branch of a political party for the principal purpose of influencing the outcome of internal preselection of candidates for public office, or of inordinately influencing the party's policy.

 Allegations of such practices have become controversial in Australia after several inquiries or contests which received mainstream media attention.
 Most political parties now have clauses in their constitutions to allow "head office" intervention to resolve alleged stacking or other allegations of fraud, with penalties for those who engage in it.
 Branch stacking itself is legal under Australian law since it is an internal party matter, but some activities like providing false information to the Australian Electoral Commission, such as the numbers of members, can be prosecuted as fraud.

 There are several ways that branch stacking may influence the way in which decisions are made within political parties.
 For example, a party faction may enrol many members who belong to the faction or agree to vote in the manner instructed by the faction's leaders.

+By party

-Australian Labor Party
+Labor Party

-In the Australian Labor Party (ALP), besides membership stacking, another technique is to take advantage of the favoured position of unions within the party, especially the significant vote they have at ALP state and national conferences, which, in turn, determine party policy and elects internal office holders and the membership of committees.
+In the Australian Labor Party (ALP), besides membership stacking, another technique is to take advantage of the favoured position of unions within the party, especially the significant vote they have at ALP state and national conferences, which, in turn, determine party policy and elect internal office holders and the membership of committees.
 The committees may, in turn, determine preselections for party candidates at elections.
 The number of members in a union determines the number of delegates to the conferences to which it is entitled, which offers an opportunity for stacking to take place at the union level, which then flows through to other organs of the ALP.
 Another avenue of stacking is the Young Labor wing of the ALP, which also sends delegates to ALP conferences, and is entitled to a seat on the ALP National Executive.

 Party factions and the so-called "numbers men" try to work within and sometimes outside the rules to advance their causes and to reward their supporters.
 Some have labelled the faction leaders and numbers men as the faceless men of the Labor Party, who have also been accused of being driving forces for the election of party leaders and cabinet ministers and the removal of prime ministers.
 When all factions play the system, it is not possible to tell the true views of party members on particular issues.
 The Hawke-Wran review of the ALP in 2002 claimed that branch stacking, largely driven by factions seeking to expand their influence, had a "cancerous" effect on the party and a "deadening" effect on branch activity, as many of the recruited members have no commitment to the party.